CSU-Theory-Suite/theory-suite-wiki/README.rst

    you created a pull request.

 After writing the message, click on "Create pull request".
-Now its the admins problem!
+Now its the admins' problem!

 .. note::

    Even if the merge is accepted on the spot, it will still have a short delay for the changes to be reflected in the actual webpage.
 Usually you can keep track of it by checking a yellow/green dot that will appear in the last commit of the CSU-Theory-Suite repo.
+Once you see the green checkmark, everything should be good to go.